isha09-code/SmartLabs/README.md

+SMART LAB

-this is a project based on python mainly focused on booking equipments and laboratories for students.
+This is a project based on python mainly focused on booking equipments and laboratories for students.
 Teacher's can book laboratories for required time.